Mudskippers: Fish That Live on Land and in Water

 Mudskippers can move very well on land considering they are fish.
 They have several forms of locomotion.
 They can pull themselves around with their two pectoral fins.
 These move at the same time, instead of alternately as our legs do.
 The movement is known as "crutching" because it resembles a person using crutches to move.

-Mudskippers are also excellent skippers, jumpers and climbers.
+Mudskippers are also excellent skippers, jumpers, and climbers.
 They flip their tails and bodies from side to side to propel themselves over the ground in a skipping motion.
 The pelvic fins of some species are joined to form a sucker-like structure which helps the fish to climb.

 Daily Life of a Mudskipper

-Once the water has retreated, the fish emerge from their burrow or descend from their perch and walk on to the mud.
+Once the water has retreated, the fish emerge from their shelter or descend from their perch and walk on to the mud.
 Here they patrol the shore as they look for food.
 Many mudskippers are carnivores and eat a wide variety of prey, including insects, worms, crustaceans, and sometimes smaller mudskippers.
 Others eat algae.

 The behaviour pattern of mudskippers is opposite to that seen in many organisms that live in the intertidal area.
 Many intertidal organisms feed when covered with water at high tide and then hide or become inactive during low tide.
 Mudskippers do the opposite.